bazelbuild/bazel/site/blog/_posts/2015-06-25-ErrorProne.md

 We turned [Error Prone](http://errorprone.info) on by default but you can easily turn it off by using the Javac option `--extra_checks:off`.
-To do so, simply specify `--javacopts='-extra_checks:off'` to the list of Bazel's options.
+To do so, simply specify `--javacopt='-extra_checks:off'` to the list of Bazel's options.
 You can also tune the checks error-prone will perform by using the [`-Xep:` flags](http://errorprone.info/docs/flags).

-See the [documentation of Error Prone](http://errorprone.info/docs) for more on Error Prone.
+See the [documentation of Error Prone](http://errorprone.info/docs/installation) for more on Error Prone.